GenaiTechne/gtsystem/README.md

 You can learn `gtsystem` API by following along the [notebook samples](https://github.com/GenaiTechne/gtsystem/tree/main/notebooks) included in the `gtsystem` repo.
 This samples are documented on the [GenAI Techne Substack](https://genaitechne.substack.com/).

+0. **Review model leaderboard:** Use `00-leaderboard.ipynb` for reviewing model leaderboard, filter by ranking, vendors, models to decide which one to explore.

 1. **Evaluate models using one line of code:** Refer `01-evaluate.ipynb` for single statement prompt evaluations across multiple models including OpenAI GPT, Bedrock hosted Claude or Llama.

 2. **Render LLM responses:** Use `02-render.ipynb` for well formatted rendering of the model responses including markdown tables.